 What Makes a Good Travel Pant?

-Unlike hiking pants, travel pants are a fairly ambiguous category, but there are certain characteristics that make them well suited for travel.
+Unlike hiking pants, travel pants are a fairly ambiguous category, though certain characteristics make them well suited for travel.
 These include smooth and stretchy fabrics that are resistant to wrinkles and breathe well, good moisture-wicking capabilities, and the ability to dry quickly should they get wet.
 We also look for practical storage in the form of zippered pockets for securely stashing valuables while on the move and low-profile waistbands that don’t dig in when you’re sitting for long periods of time or get in the way under the hipbelt of a travel pack.
 Another crucial consideration for many travelers is versatility: We love when travel pants can cross over for around-town use or hiking, and many of the picks above can also be dressed up for wearing to work.
 Finally, quality travel pants stand up well to long-term use with snag- and abrasion-resistant fabrics that don’t pill over time.

 Women's travel pants (reading at airport)

-The best travel pants are highly comfortable and versatile enough to wear when you reach your destination
+The best travel pants are highly comfortable and versatile enough to wear when you reach your destination | Credit: Brian McCurdy

 Travel Pant Materials